vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. To start the **CheeseCaveOperator** back-end app, open a Terminal pane and then enter a `dotnet run` command.

-1. Switch back to the instance of Visual Studio Code that contains the **cheesecavedevice** device app.
+1. Switch back to the instance of Visual Studio Code that contains the **CheeseCaveDevice** device app.

 1. Check the console output and confirm that the device twin synchronized correctly.